 They are important winter food for birds like dunnocks, blackbirds, thrushes and bullfinches and some of our winter visitors like redwings.

 They can provide food for humans as well and together with flowers have medicinal use – they are good for your heart.

 The bark is greyish brown and has a lot of small scales.

-In the nooks and crannies of the bark you might find a lot of insects and tiny plants making their home.
+In the nooks and crannies of the bark, you might find a lot of insects and tiny plants making their home.
 Take a closer look next time you come across a hawthorn.

 Hawthorn is a very undemanding tree and grows almost anywhere, in rock crevices and other unreachable places.

-In Northern Ireland it is the most common tree or shrub planted in hedges.
+It is the most common tree or shrub planted in hedges.

 Over 200 plant-eating insects depend on hawthorn.
 The ecological value of the tree is very high because it provides protection and food for many animals.

 More about conservation